htw-imi-showtime/showtime-website/content/ss21/bachelor/b3-dollar-game/future.md

 - **More Fun**

 We as the developers only have one perspective on the game.
 Players are encouraged to give us their **_feedback_**.
 Because only the players truly know what is fun and not, what features they want or what has to get improved.

+- **More Compatibility with smartphones**

+In order to further our accesibility we will implement smarthone support for all systems.